tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Static vectors (see {{static-vectors}}):

 * `KeyShareClientHello.client_shares`
 * `KeyShareEntry.key_exchange`, if the `NamedGroup` uses fixed-size key shares.

-In JSON, the group is listed by the code point name in {{RFC8446, Section 4.2.7}}
+In JSON, the group is listed by the code point name in
-(e.g., "x25519").
+{{RFC8446, Section 4.2.7}} (e.g., "x25519").

 #### `signature_algorithm`

 Value: a single `SignatureScheme` ({{!RFC8446, Section 4.2.3}}) to use for authentication.

 This is equivalent to a literal
 "signature_algorithms" extension consisting solely of this group.

-In JSON, the
+In JSON, the signature algorithm is listed by the code point name in
-signature algorithm is listed by the code point name in {{RFC8446, Section 4.2.3}}. (e.g., ecdsa_secp256r1_sha256).
+{{RFC8446, Section 4.2.3}} (e.g., ecdsa_secp256r1_sha256).

 #### `random`

 Value: a single `uint8`.

 The `ClientHello.Random` and `ServerHello.Random` values
 are truncated to the given length.
-Where a 32-byte `Random` is required, the Random is padded to the right with 0s and the anti-downgrade mechanism in {{RFC8446, Section 4.1.3}} is disabled.
+When the transcript is reconstructed, the Random is padded to the right with 0s and the anti-downgrade mechanism in {{RFC8446}}, Section 4.1.3 is disabled.
 IMPORTANT: Using short Random values can lead to potential attacks.
 The Random length MUST be less than or equal to 32 bytes.